SuperNOVAS v1.3

 Parameters

-nameThe name of the solar-system body (usually upper-case)
+nameThe name of the solar-system body (usually upper-case).
+An actual implementation might use this and/or mp to identify the object.

 jd_tdb[day] Barycentric Dynamical Time (TDB) based Julian date for which to find the position and velocity.